learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PassportJS.md

 ## Strategies

 A Passport.js strategy is the method by which Passport logs in users and authenticates them.
-There are over 500 strategies that you can use with Passport.
-In this guide we will be looking specifically at the local strategy, however there are other common strategies such as OAuth with Google, Facebook, etc., or OpenID.
+There are over 500 strategies that you can use with Passport, making it one of the most versatile authentication middleware.
+In this guide we will be looking specifically at the local strategy.

 ### Local Strategy